 An engaged community of scholars is a defining characteristic of the Honors experience.
 We emphasize leadership development, social and civic engagement activities, and programs that build meaningful relationships in and out of the classroom.

-All incoming freshmen who choose to live on campus are placed in Douglass House, and incoming transfer students may also have the option to live in the residence hall.
-This residential learning community is in partnership with the Department of Housing & Residence Life.
+All incoming students who choose to live on campus are placed in the Honors Community, the residential learning community in Douglass House created in partnership with the Department of Housing & Residence Life.

-Honors College faculty work closely with students to design and to execute their honors curriculum.
-There are also designated Honors College advisers — FYE (First Year Experience) Advisers — in colleges and departments who help students make curriculum decisions that address their interests and needs, and beginning sophomore year students work with Honors advisers housed within the Honors College in addition to their major advisors.
+Honors College faculty work closely with students to design and to complete their Honors curriculum.
+Freshmen work with designated First Year Experience advisers with Honors expertise in colleges and departments who help students make curriculum decisions that address their interests and needs, and beginning sophomore year students work with Honors advisers housed within the Honors College in addition to their major advisors.
 Honors advisers can also provide advice on career preparation, personal and leadership development, and undergraduate research opportunities.

-Continuing students who are in good standing with the Honors College are extended the courtesy of priority registration, thus avoiding many scheduling conflicts.
-Honors priority registration occurs prior to the start of the ordinary registration period for continuing students.
-With this benefit, even Honors freshmen register for courses before TU seniors who are not in the Honors College.
+Continuing students in the Honors College receive priority course registration, thus avoiding many scheduling conflicts.
+Honors priority registration occurs before the ordinary registration period for continuing students, so even Honors freshmen register for courses before most TU seniors who are not in the Honors College.